 If you have a paid time off policy, handling PTO accrual is your responsibility.
-Some states regulate how you treat accrued time, while others leave the decision up to you.
+Some states regulate how you treat accrued hours, while others leave the decision up to you.
 So, what is accrued time off?

 What is accrued time off?

 Accrued time off is time off an employee has earned but not yet used.
 PTO accrual especially comes into play at the end of the year or when an employee leaves your business.